-You may find that you benefit greatly from simply resting the injured area and by avoiding any activities that tend to worsen your symptoms.
-In many cases, that's all you need to do.
-If symptoms persist or pain is severe, see your doctor.
-You may need one or more types of treatment to shrink swollen tissue around the nerve.
-In more severe cases, it may be necessary to remove material that's pressing on a nerve, such as Scar tissue, or Disc material.
+You may find that you benefit greatly from simply resting the injured area and avoiding any activities that worsen your symptoms.
+If symptoms persist or pain is severe, we have a group of doctors and therapists to help you.
+The treatment might include a group of different modalities to shrink swollen tissue around the nerve.

 At Manhattan Wellness Group, our doctors and therapists will get to the root of your nerve pain with diagnostic studies like X-ray, MRI, and NCV/EMG (nerve conduction velocity studies/ electromyography) to evaluate the nerve and develop a treatment plan for your particular condition.
 Once your pain is fully addressed, the symptoms will gradually decrease.